-- 6. Unzip the cckm_win_Vx.x.xxx.zip or cckm_linux_Vx.x.xxx.zip file and double click the .exe file to start the installation. - Follow the instructions on the next page to install the trial version of the software.
+- 6. Unzip the KeManagerSetup\cckm-x.x.xxx-xx.exe or kemanager\setup\CCKM-x.x.xxx-xx.bin file and double click the \.exe file to start the installation. - 7.
+Follow the instructions on the next page to install the software.

-KE Matrix Manager Software Install
+KVM over IP Matrix Manager Install

-The following are instructions to install the full version of the KE Matrix Manager software.
-For software requirements, see Software, page 6.
+The following are instructions to install the full version of the KVM over IP Matrix Manager on a primary or secondary computer.
+For software requirements, see CCKM Requirements, page 10.